Have you never quite got to grips with how the betting exchanges works and still don’t really understand lay betting?

 So what is different about betfair exchange compared with a normal bookmaker?

 -Betfair exchange facilitates the betting between other people and they take a commission.
 You are not betting against betfair themselves but other punters instead.
+It was revolutionary when it first came out much like the more recent, Football Index which is a trading platform that enbales you to buy and sell real football players.

 It should also be pointed out that the minimum bet on betfair is officially £2 but there is a way to bet less than £2 on betfair.